Managed IT Services

 If you do go through a wireless review please remember to not only get a heat map created before the project but make sure you get a follow up after new access points have been deployed or old ones moved so you can see the results from the project.
 Even in that instance it’s not guaranteed to be a move and success!
 Sometimes the building itself will play with the signals and prevent a strong signal from one area to another.
 There are several levels to enterprise class wireless access points so don’t be afraid to shop around for the best products.
 Providers may prefer one brand over another, but in most cases there isn’t a clear winner in any brand, so much of it is subjective or based on internal configurations or simply what you are looking to achieve with your wireless management.
 It all depends on what you want to cover and how much control you want your solution to have.

 One more point about enterprise class access points that is often overlooked but we can’t stress the importance enough is the ability to have a guest or separate internet connection broadcast from your devices.
 If employees bring mobile phones or tablets to work it’s best to allow them to connect to a guest network that is completely segmented from your internal infrastructure.
 This prevents malware from personal devices to infect the network and it insures that all the devices on your network belong and can be filtered, managed, and tracked while other unknown devices stay on an outside network connection.
 Remember it’s about ease of access, but you want to keep your business data as secure as possible.
 It’s imperative that you consider every aspect of security as it comes to your deployment for wireless.
 Begin with the end in mind and make sure you’re developing good security habits during the planning phase so it doesn’t have to be broken down later to fix any mistakes or oversights.
-Something about measuring twice and cutting once comes to mind…although we don’t recommend cutting any wires until you speak with a good technology consultant first for your wireless deployment needs!
+Something about measure twice and cut once comes to mind… Although we don’t recommend cutting any wires until you speak with a good technology consultant first for your wireless deployment needs!